python logo

 app.MainLoop()

-Subsequently, the method wx.Frame() is invoked to generate a new window which can accommodate various widgets.
+The method wx.Frame() returns a new window which can contain widgets.

 #!/usr/bin/python